QuangNguyenMinh123/seer/miscellaneous.md

 3. Start GDB-multiarch process                                                                  ✓
 4. Connect GDB-multiarch to OpenOCD port                                                        ✓
 5. display source code debug on Stm32                                                           ✓
-6. on Breakpoints/Watchpoints Tab ..., Can i remove some col, like number, adress, ...?
+6. on Breakpoints/Watchpoints Tab ..., Can i remove some col, like number, adress, ...?         ✗ later
-7. Can i add dock feature to every tab?
+7. Can i add dock feature to every tab?                                                         ✗ later
 8. Add OpenOCD -> add insmode kernel module.                                                    ✓
 9. Add help, readme     (minimum priority)                                                      ✓
 10. Add feature: disable actionControlNext, actionControlStep,actionControlFinish               ✓
     while target is running and enable them when target is halted (this can fix some bug)
-11. check: test stepi and nexti on openocd (need to fix segment fault on assembly)
+11. check: test stepi and nexti on openocd (need to fix segment fault on assembly)              ✗ later
 12. Add multiple backtrace pointer color (like vscode) (already deployed)                       ✗
 13. Debug kernel (HIGH PRIORITY)                                                                ✓
 14. Debug kernel module on init (HIGH PRIORITY)                                                 ✓